Synthetic G-jet-structures in modal homotopy type theory: A basis for differential geometry

 \begin{definition} Let $A$ be a type and $a\inT A$.
 The type $\DD_a$ defined below in three equivalent ways is called the \notion{formal disk at $a$}. \begin{enumerate}[label=(\roman*)] \item $\DD_a$ is the sum of all points infinitesimally close to $a$, i.e.:

-\item $\DD_a$ is the fiber of $\iota_A$ at $\iota_A{a}$. \item $\DD_a$ is defined by the following pullback square:
+\item $\DD_a$ is the fiber of $\iota_A$ at $\iota_A(a)$. \item $\DD_a$ is defined by the following pullback square:

-\end{enumerate} \end{definition} The characterization (iii) is a verbatim translation of its topos theoretic analog \cite{SchreiberDcct}[Definition 5.3.50] to Homotopy Type Theory.
-Therefore, among a lot of more general concepts, it also subsumes an analogue of tangent spaces. \\
+\end{enumerate} \end{definition} The characterization (iii) is a verbatim translation of its topos theoretic analog \cite{SchreiberDcct}[Definition 5.3.50] to homotopy type theory.
+Therefore, in the model from \cite{SchreiberDcct}, composing a function on a manifold $M$ with $\iota_M(x)$ would yield an $\infty$-order jet of that function.
+Jets are higher order analogues of tangent vectors and the derivates of a function at a point $x$ can still be observed on a formal disk around $x$.
+To say that formal disks are just infinitesimal extensions of the point, is supported by the following observation.